prawnsea/AniCLIP/README.md

-# AniCLIP
+# AniClips
-A streaming website that provides popular anime clips.
+A streaming website that provides popular anime clips